Tutorial 1: Serialization

 Pattern 1: Simple Serde (Most Common)

-For basic validation with standard rules, use serde with the validator crate:
+For basic validation with standard rules, use serde with Reinhardt's built-in validation:

 use serde::{Serialize, Deserialize};